 For the last decade, family physician Dr. Joe Tafur, author of The Fellowship of the River, has been exploring the role of spiritual healing in modern healthcare.

-Dr. Tafur’s new book is scheduled to be released in early 2017.
-This exciting work explores Dr. Tafur’s extensive experience with ayahuasca and traditional medicine in the Amazon Rainforest.
+Dr. Tafur’s exciting new book explores his extensive experience with ayahuasca and traditional medicine in the Amazon Rainforest.
 During his intensive work at the Peruvian healing center Nihue Rao Centro Espiritual, Dr. Tafur studied Traditional Amazonian Plant Medicine (TAPM) and Shipibo shamanism under master ayahuasquero Ricardo Amaringo.
 At the center, he learned how shamanic approaches can help to heal modern health problems like anxiety, depression, PTSD, migraine headaches, and digestive problems.

 Dr. Tafur continues to work in both allopathic and shamanic medicine, and is focused on connecting the worlds of academic medicine and spiritual healing.
 In his years at Nihue Rao Centro Espiritual, he collected a number of integrative case studies from which he developed his theories linking the profound world of shamanic healing to modern medical understanding.
 Woven into the stories of his Amazonian adventures, Dr. Tafur has summarized these theories in his thought provoking new book The Fellowship of the River: A Medical Doctor's Exploration into Traditional Amazonian Plant Medicine.

 In the Amazon, Dr. Tafur saw hundreds of people find help for problems that Western medicine was unable to heal.